 Seattle University does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, marital status, sexual orientation, gender identity, political ideology or status as a Vietnam-era or special disabled veteran in the administration of any of its education policies, admission policies, scholarship and loan programs, athletics, and other school-administered policies and programs, or in its employment related policies and practices.
-In addition, the University does not discriminate on the basis of genetic information in its employment related policies and practices, including coverage under its health benefits program.
+In addition, the University does not discriminate on the basis of genetic information or status as a victim of domestic violence, sexual assault, or stalking in its employment related policies and practices, including coverage under its health benefits program.

 All University policies, practices and procedures are administered in a manner consistent with Seattle University's Catholic and Jesuit identity and character.
 Inquiries relating to these policies may be referred to the University’s Assistant Vice President for Institutional Equity/Chief Equal Employment Opportunity Officer/Title IX Coordinator at 206-220-8515 or firstname.lastname@example.org.